"

 3. Do I need to keep citing a source every time I refer to it?

 If you are discussing the ideas in a source at length (for example, in a summary), you do not need to cite every consecutive sentence.
 Cite the first time you mention the source.
-As long the following sentences clearly indicate that the ideas come from the same source—for example, you are using signal phrases, such as “the authors further clarify the problem by… they illustrate the importance of the issue with…”—you do not need to keep citing.
+As long the following sentences clearly indicate that the ideas still come from the same source—for example, you are using signal phrases, such as “the authors further clarify the problem by… they illustrate the importance of the issue with…”—you do not need to keep citing.

 If you stop using signal phrases, be sure to include a citation.
 If you introduce material from another source or add your own analysis between references to that source, you will have to re-cite the source when you refer to it again.
 Always make sure your reader knows which ideas come from a source, and which come from you, and when you shift from one to the other.
 If in doubt, cite.